LoaiZewail/recipes-app/README.md

 - Implemented responsive design for both desktop and mobile views.
 - Utilized Sass for modular styling to ensure clean and maintainable styles.
-- Employed CSS modules to prevent style leakage and encapsulate styles within components.
+- Employed scss modules to prevent style leakage and encapsulate styles within components.

 ### `State Management:`